Synetinae: Classification

 Historically, the genera Syneta and Thricolema were placed within the Orsodacnidae, which was formerly considered a subfamily within the Chrysomelidae.
-The family-group name was first proposed as "Synetae" in 1883 by John Lawrence LeConte and George Henry Horn, though it is often attributed instead to J. Gordon Edwards (1953) who classified Orsodacnidae as a family and established Synetinae as a subfamily (though he believed that they differed enough to be considered a separate family, Synetidae).
+The family-group name was first proposed as "Synetae" in 1883 by John Lawrence LeConte and George Henry Horn, though it is often attributed instead to J. Gordon Edwards (1953) who classified Orsodacnidae as a family and suggested treating Syneta and Thricolema as a separate family, Synetidae.
 The Synetinae were later recognised as a subfamily within Chrysomelidae.

 In a 1995 cladistic analysis of the leaf beetle subfamilies, Australian entomologist Chris A.M.
 Reid treated the Synetinae as a tribe (Synetini) within the subfamily Eumolpinae, based on the similarities of the larvae of Syneta with those in the Eumolpinae.
 However, the inclusion of Syneta in the Eumolpinae was disputed by other leaf beetle workers, who argued that the morphological data does not support their inclusion and that the similarities in larval characters are superficial, and that therefore Synetinae should be retained as a separate subfamily.
 The exact relationship of Synetinae with the other leaf beetle subfamilies is still unclear.